arindam0310018/27-Nov-2023-DevOps__Choose-Right-Tooling-for-Cloud/README.md

 | --------- |
 | __If later down the year, there is a possibility to refactor the application in a way where Infrastructure can be moved to PaaS, On-Prem Automation Tooling can then be replaced with Cloud Automation Tooling.__ |

-__In this way, On Prem Automation and Cloud Automation Tooling can co-Exists in Azure Cloud.__
+__In this way, On-Prem Automation and Cloud Automation Tooling can co-Exists in Azure Cloud.__

 __Hope You Enjoyed the Session !!!__